 - Do you want to include any specific features?

-I get a lot of useful information about the business model, what are the specific products, the services, and what are the business goals.
+I gathered useful insights from the interview and then I moved on to examined them collectively.
+I learned the business model, what exactly are the specific products, services, and what exactly are the overall business goals.

 The pain points from the interview were to know if we wanted to include a multi-language website.
 Finally, we decided to use it as the primary, English language.
 Another point was to find an easy way to include the available served ports.